uyenp30/Coffee_Shop_Sales/README.md

 ## 🌱 About Me

 I'm a self-taught data enthusiast and economics student passionate about using data to solve real-world problems.
-This project was part of my learning journey in Python and machine learning, and you can find more of my work [here](https://github.com/uyenp30/Data-Projects) 💻🌻
+This project was part of my learning journey in Data Analytics, and you can find more of my work [here](https://github.com/uyenp30/Data-Projects) 💻🌻

 ---